 (c) Budget amendments resulting from the annual audit and changes in income or expenses will be managed by the Cooperative Board at their subsequent monthly meetings.

 Section 6.01 The Cooperative will provide services for member libraries.

 (a) The Board will annually review offered services, accepting recommendations from the Council and making such adjustments as they deem necessary within the confines of the annual budget.

 Section 6.02 The Cooperative will maintain a web presence, which will contain such public items as are required by law as well as resources for the Cooperative membership.

 Article VII.
 Plan Approval and Revisions

-Section 7.01 This Plan of Service shall be reviewed bi-annually.
+Section 7.01 This Plan of Service shall be reviewed as necessary.

 Section 7.02 Any member wishing to amend this Plan shall submit the proposed change, in writing, to the Cooperative Director, who will submit it to the Council at least thirty (30) days prior to their regularly scheduled meeting.

 Section 7.03 Amendments may be voted on immediately, or the Board may order further review.

 Section 7.04 Amendments will be adopted if approved by a two-thirds majority of the Council.